 The music is also very true to the How to Train Your Dragon score.
 It has a lighthearted Celtic soundtrack that fits the tone of the game, but without being too overpowering.
 The sound effects are pretty good for the most part, with the sounds of nature being portrayed nicely.
 There isn’t really any voice acting in the game, only grunts and guffaws as the dialogue is conveyed through text boxes or scrolls.
 It’s a shame they couldn’t get the actors to reprise their roles for the game and deliver some lines for their fans, but the groans and laughs are still done convincingly enough to get the point across.

 As someone who wasn’t overly excited to play Dragons: Dawn of New Racers based on prior experiences with movie related video games, I have to admit that it really surprised me with how decent it is.
 It’s a well rounded dungeon crawler with light RPG elements that is a wonderful way to introduce younger kids to the genre.
 It has an okay story with basic fighting mechanics and introductory crafting components that won’t offer much of a challenge to adults, but should absolutely delight children ages five to twelve, especially if they are fans of the How to Train Your Dragon franchise.

 It has the same animation style as the movies, but with a much smaller budget.
-Frequent framereate dips and long loading screens.
+Frequent framerate dips and long loading screens can be an issue.

 The combat is extremely basic, but handles well and is appropriately designed for a younger audience.
-The flying mechanics are atrocious.
+The flying mechanics are atrocious though.